Gillian Mackay

-Gillian Audrey Mackay (born 1991) is a Scottish Green politician who has served as a Member of the Scottish Parliament (MSP) for the Central Scotland region since the 2021 Scottish Parliament election.
+Gillian Audrey Mackay (born 11 August 1991) is a Scottish politician who has served as co-leader of the Scottish Greens since August 2025.
+She has been a Member of the Scottish Parliament (MSP) for the Central Scotland region since the 2021 Scottish Parliament election.
 She is the first Green MSP ever to be elected in Central Scotland.

-Raised in Grangemouth, she is a graduate in marine biodiversity and biotechnology from Heriot-Watt University.
+Raised in Grangemouth, Scotland, she is a graduate in marine biodiversity and biotechnology from Heriot-Watt University.
 She has the sensory disorder Ménière's disease.

+Early life and education

+Mackay was born to a father from Brora in Sutherland, Scotland and a mother, Audrey, from Portobello, Edinburgh, also in Scotland.
+Her mother was a music teacher in Falkirk and died in December 2020.
+She also has a sister and a brother.
+She attended Heriot-Watt University in Edinburgh and played badminton, hockey and rugby.

 Political career

 Mackay first entered politics with an internship with the Scottish Greens at Holyrood.
 She received the internship through a program which aimed to support disabled people in politics.
 She subsequently went on to become a Regional Campaign Support Officer for the Lothian region.

 Prior to being elected to the Scottish Parliament, Mackay was an unsuccessful candidate in the Linlithgow and East Falkirk constituency in the 2019 UK general election, and also stood in the 2017 City of Edinburgh Council election and the 2019 European Parliament election in the United Kingdom.

-She is the Scottish Greens' spokesperson for health and social care.
+She is the Scottish Greens' spokesperson for health and social care, and currently sits on the Parliamentary Bureau for the party.

+Mackay lodged the draft proposal for her Members Bill, the "Abortion Services Safe Access Zones (Scotland)" on 18 May 2023; with the final proposal lodged on 15 June 2023.
+The consultation for the Bill received 11,827 personal responses and 52 organisational responses.